We offer trauma-informed equine facilitated therapy, focusing on the horse-human connection as a pathway to building connected relationships.

 Our dedicated team shares a commonality with the herd in that we all come from different life places and experiences that add to the overall experience.
 We all (horse and human) share a commitment to bringing healing to others through the power of connectedness.

 April has loved all things equine for as long as she can remember and will never forget her first ride on a big Palomino named River.
 April was blessed to grow up riding, and spent time working on a ranch in college.
 This gave her the opportunity to interact with many different horses, it was here she fell in love with their intuitive nature and kind hearts.
 Her dream of bringing the horse into the healing process has been realized in her work as an Equine Facilitated Psychotherapist.
 April is a licensed Marriage and Family Therapist, she is also certified in Equine Facilitated Psychotherapy.
+She is trained in EMDR (Eye Movement Desensitization and Reprocessing) and received specialized training in Equine Assisted EMDR.
+She has been utilizing this powerful modality in her practice for 10 years.
 April's therapeutic philosophy involves inviting the horse as a willing participant into the session, she firmly believes in the horses ability to facilitate change and healing.
 She has worked with adults, children and families struggling with a variety of issues, and has been witness many times to the power of equine therapy.

 Equine Specialist, Co-Founder